 Remember that one of the main factors that an employer is considering when hiring is whether or not they can work with you on a daily basis.
 Being friendly and open to ideas is essential.

-Of course try to avoid the nervous or shy smile and definitely don’t smirk.
-Here are some related resources: Job-Hunt.Org ,
+Try to avoid the nervous or shy smile and definitely don’t smirk.

 17. Be Focused

 Focus on what the interviewer is saying and what they are trying to find out about you.
-Focus on what answers they are reacting favourably to and what traits they are looking for.
+Focus on what answers they are reacting favorably to and what traits they are looking for.

 18. Be Confident

 Keeping eye contact and delivering measured and precise answers is the best way to do this.
-Avoid over confident traits like constantly self promoting yourself at any opportunity.
-Here are some related resources: Smithimpact.Com ,
+Avoid over confident traits like constantly self-promoting yourself at any opportunity.

 19. Take Notes